justinjaywang/journal/source/_posts/2015-08-30--thoughts-from-new-york.md

 The sheer urban-ness has made me crave space, quiet, and nature.
 Crowded streets, ambulance sirens at all hours, and hot piles of trash will do that to you.

 A lot of the people living here seem to be only temporary—young professionals who work hard for a handful of years, burn out, and then move to the suburbs.
 Or Cleveland.
 Living in New York is almost like a rite of passage.

-In California, you can't get a plastic bag.
-In New York, they double bag everything.